 For our 12th episode of our podcast, Territory Tales, we chatted with our friend Jessica Hanson about her business, The Kitchen at Middleground Farms.
 Jessica is the owner, but that hardly explains her role.
 She is also the head chef, farmer, creator, gardener, teacher, mother and wife.

 Opening a kitchen in the country where she can teach customers how to cook with foods grown on the farm, didn't just happen overnight.
 In fact, her career path was more of a winding road, but luckily all the experiences she gained led to the perfect job for her.
-It might be chaotic at times and loads of hard work for her, but once you meet Jessica, you'll see her immense passion for everything that goes into making The Kitchen the rockstar cooking (and learning) school that it's become.
+It might be chaotic at times and loads of hard work, but once you meet Jessica, you'll see her immense passion for everything that goes into making The Kitchen the rock star cooking (and learning) school that it has become.

 She does this all while imploring us to find our middle ground, a mantra so integral to her that she made it the name of her farm.
 We might not all be able to have our own farm or raise our own food, but we can strive to eat more locally and humanely raise meats, grow a tomato or two, linger a little longer with friends and family over a meal and always keep learning.